Feldenkrais Method

 These are one-on-one, hands-on sessions tailored to your needs and interests.
 You can remain fully clothed, and the work is usually slow and quiet.

 There is no need to “do” anything — you can simply rest and notice, while subtle but meaningful changes are introduced.
-This is an opportunity to let of effort and a chance to drop the need to be in control at all times.
+This is an opportunity to let go of effort and a chance to drop the need to be in control at all times.

 Sessions can be especially helpful when you want individualized attention, have a specific issue, or want to explore how certain habits are affecting you.